Overview

 the first argument variables.

-trait is a subtype of Infer
+The Maximize trait is a subtype of Infer for object that implement

 maximum aposteriori (MAP) inference.
-It adds a method maximize
+It adds a method maximize,

-and then assigns the variables to their maximizing
+which calls infer and then assigns the variables to their maximizing

 values.